ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 In addition, beginning with ArduPilot firmware releases 4.0 and later, any UART RX input will auto-detect the RC receiver, if the serial port protocol to 23 (for example :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` for the TELEM2 UART is used).

 To connect a PPM-Sum receiver or an S.Bus receiver to a Pixhawk, for example, plug the ground (black), power (red) and signal (usually white - orange in the diagram below) wires to the RC pins on the Pixhawk.
-The following S.Bus receivers have been tested and are known to work: FrSky `X8R <http://www.frsky-rc.com/product/pro.php?pro_id=105>`__, FrSky `XSR <http://www.frsky-rc.com/product/pro.php?pro_id=154>`__, Futaba R2008SB, Futaba R6008SB.
+The following S.Bus receivers have been tested and are known to work: FrSky `XSR <https://www.frsky-rc.com/product/r-xsr/>`__ , FrSky `RX8 <https://www.frsky-rc.com/product/g-rx8/>`__, Futaba R2008SB, Futaba R6008SB.

 .. image:: ../../../images/RCIN_connection.jpg
     :target: ../_images/RCIN_connection.jpg